 The term “situational leadership” is most commonly derived from and connected with Paul Hersey and Ken Blanchard’s Situational Leadership Theory.
 This approach to leadership suggests the need to match two key elements appropriately: the leader’s leadership style and the followers’ maturity or preparedness levels.

 - Telling: Directive and authoritative approach.
 The leader makes decisions and tells employees what to do.

-- Selling: The leader is still the decision maker, but he communicates and works to persuade the employees rather than simply directing them.
+- Selling: The leader is still the decision maker, but they communicate and work to persuade the employees rather than simply directing them.

 - Participating: The leader works with the team members to make decisions together.
-He supports and encourages them and is more democratic.
+They support and encourage the team members and are more democratic.

 - Delegating: The leader assigns decision-making responsibility to team members but oversees their work.

 In addition to these four approaches to leadership, there are also four levels of follower maturity:

 - Level M1: Followers have low competence and low commitment.